 Dr Roger Kermode is an experienced technology and business executive who has over 20 years' experience in a variety of roles spanning academia and corporate worlds in the creation and delivery of innovation technology solutions for the US, China, and Australia.
-He will be the guest speaker for this event.
+He was the guest speaker for this event.

 As a Practice Principal at Hewlett Packard Enterprise, Roger works with executives to help them leverage the data within their businesses to improve business performance with foci in the financial services Industry, the application of advanced analytics, transforming organisations to become data-driven and agile, and embedding analytics into core business processes.

 Roger previously served as the CTO for Communications Media and Entertainment (South Pacific) for HP providing innovation and advisory services across telecommunications, media and entertainment clients on how best to create value from using cloud, big data, mobility, networking, and security technologies.